Stay in touch with Us

-To read more, download the Spring 2017 newsletter from the link above.
+To read more, download the Summer 2019 newsletter from the link above.

-As always, we love to hear from our alumni, so please drop me (or one of your old mentors) an email or like us on Facebook and let us know what you are up to.
-If your travels happen to bring you near the Bloomington-Normal area, please stop into the school office and say hello.
+Please remember, we love to hear from our alumni, so please drop me (or any of us) an email or like us on Facebook, and let us know what you’re up to.